top of page

 11. Self-Monitoring

-Self-monitoring is the ability to reflect on one's own behavior, evaluate its effectiveness, and adjust it accordingly.
-It involves self-awareness, self-evaluation, and self-correction.
-Good self-monitoring skills help individuals identify areas for improvement, track progress towards their goals, and adjust their strategies accordingly.
+Self-monitoring is the ability to assess and regulate one's own behavior and performance, often through self-reflection and awareness of the impact of one's actions on others.
+Good self-monitoring skills help individuals identify areas for improvement, track progress toward their goals, and adjust their strategies accordingly.
 It also helps individuals become more self-sufficient and less reliant on external feedback.

 A person who struggles with self-monitoring may have difficulty reflecting on their own behavior and making necessary adjustments.
 They may struggle to identify areas for improvement and tend to repeat the same mistakes, leading to a lack of progress towards goals.
 They may also struggle with strained relationships.